Gugor/42-Exam-rank02/LEVEL2/reverse_bits/README.md

  0000 1001 <=
 ```

 Seeing this can help you understand better how the computer stores the bits.
-In my case, this is printed on a macOS Catalina.
+In my case, this rsult is printed on a macOS Catalina.

 The original direction of my system is from left to right, as you can see in the example.
-Meaning that the most significant bit is on the left.
+Meaning that the most significant bit is on the right.

 ```
 0000 1001 <= (9 in base 10)